 6. Your local farmers’ market is also a great resource for buying high-quality produce at the best prices.
-Check out local farmers’ markets available in your area by going to our PlantPure Directory.

 7. Know your area.
 Get informed on all of the grocery stores near you, and take some time to explore and compare.

 There are countless tips on eating plant-based on a budget.
 Check out these great resources for additional information.

 I try not to be overly dramatic in my writing, but I think most of us would agree we live in troubled times.
 We might define these troubles differently, but most of us have this sense.
 Most distressing in my view, however, are not the actual problems we face, but our inability to work together to find their solutions.

 The PlantPure Nation Cookbook brings our powerful, science-based approach to nutrition from the big screen to your kitchen with some of the same mouthwatering recipes that kick-started the film, promoting the health benefits of a whole food, plant-based diet.